 Spend at least 30-45 minutes before bedtime to organize what you might need the next day.
 This way, you will have fewer things to look into in the morning.
 As simple as preparing your clothes, meals, and supplies could save you a lot of time and from a lot of stress.

 We all are tempted to get that “extra” five or ten minutes of sleeping time.
 However, this short amount of time could cause you to feel groggy and less energized.
-Your snooze minutes is enough to drive you off, but not enough to complete a REM cycle.
-As a result, you will wake up with the hungover feeling known as the sleep inertia.
+Your snooze minutes are enough to drive you off but not enough to complete a REM cycle.
+As a result, you will wake up with the hungover feeling known as sleep inertia.
 Sleep early the night before and stick to your alarm.
-It will train yourself accountability and make you confident that you don’t allow a snooze to decide your day.
+It will train you accountability and make you confident that you don’t allow a snooze to decide your day.

 4. Eat the Frog, First

 No, this is not a new diet routine.
 Did you recall that anxiety of “I still have a lot of work to do today” lingering at the back of your mind?
 Eating the frog means tackling the most difficult tasks first.
 While most of us are master procrastinators, our highest energy, willpower, should be reserved for the most complex, dreading tasks.
 We mentioned that one of the best versions of yourselves is the first hour before you get up.
 By prioritizing the most challenging tasks, you will less likely become unmotivated, distracted, or put it off for the next day.

 5. Don’t Check Your Phone